-Kasey moved to Roseburg in 2011 from Minnesota and has been involved in volunteering for several causes and organizations including; Umpqua Watersheds, Douglas County Museum, US Forest Service, Nature Conservancy, Glide Elementary SMART program and Umpqua Community College.
+Kasey moved to Roseburg in 2011 from Minnesota and has been involved in volunteering for several causes and organizations including; Umpqua Watersheds, Douglas County Museum, US Forest Service, Nature Conservancy, Glide Elementary SMART program, and Umpqua Community College.
 He served on the Board of Directors for Umpqua Watersheds from 2012 to March of 2017 when he stepped off the board to become Executive Director of UW.
-He currently serves on the Partnership for the Umpqua Rivers Board of Directors.
+He is President of the Partnership for the Umpqua Rivers Board of Directors.

 Melanie grew up in Juneau, Alaska and moved to Roseburg in 2008.
 Even then, she was no stranger to Roseburg, as she visited her grandparents here when she was young.
 She received her B. A. from Western Washington University and has a passion for solar energy, energy efficiency, and our local community.